-- a) Is the entry scientifically accurate?
-How is it related to Humanity, History or Social Science? - b) Does my exhibition/presentation demonstrate wide research of my topic rather than draw conclusions from limited materials? - c) Does my entry demonstrate an understanding of its natural scientific context? - d) Does my entry provide the analysis and interpretation of myself rather than only quote other opinions? - e) How well does my entry demonstrate the effective use of resources combined with Written Material? - f) How well does my entry demonstrate a balanced and comprehensive research content of the topic rather than assert a subjective conclusion?
+- Is the entry natural scientifically accurate?
+Is it deviated to Humanity, History or Social Science? - b) Does my exhibition/presentation demonstrate wide research of my topic rather than draw conclusions from limited materials? - c) Does my entry demonstrate an understanding of natural scientific context? - d) Does my entry provide the analysis and interpretation of your own rather than only quoting others' opinions? - e) How well does my entry demonstrate effective use of resources combined with Written Material? - f) How well does my entry demonstrate a balanced and comprehensive research content of the topic?
+Rather than concluding subjectively right or wrong?